-true god, we really are an arterial kaleidoscope
+true god, we really are an arterial kaleidoscope of silt-laden language.

 This is a powerful and important collection of poetry.
 It achieves what poetry, at its very best, can sometimes do: through a marvellous crafting of the tools of language, these poems speak fully from the raw and generous heart of the poet, thereby taking the reader to the abrasive interface of self and world, the experience of the speaker and the confronting environment he finds himself in.